TheDarkBrotherh00d/RaspberryPi4-in-Headless-mode/README.md

 3. Begin the flashing process.
 ![Flashing Process](images/Step2/Flashing_Process.JPG)

-### Step 3: Create 2 files in the Boot:/ Directory
+### Step 3: Create 2 files in the `Boot:/` Directory
-Once the flashing is complete, your computer may prompt you to Format the card. **DO NOT** format the card because it will erase the Raspberry OS.
+Once the flashing is complete, remove the card from your computer and reinsert back.
+A message may appear and prompt you to Format the card. **DO NOT** format the card because it will erase the Raspberry OS.
 1. **OPTIONAL** You can navigate to File Explorer Ribbon Toolbar and enable "File name extensions".
 This will reveal all file extension types for every file on your system.
 2. Open the BOOT Partition in File Explorer and create two Text Documents.
-   - Name the first document `SSH` with no file extensions
+   - Name the first text file `ssh` with no file extensions
-   - Name the second document `wpa.supplicant.conf` (make sure `.conf` extension is included otherwise the Raspberry Pi will not read the file)
+   - Name the second text file `wpa.supplicant.conf` (make sure `.conf` extension is included otherwise the Raspberry Pi will not read the file)

-We need the `SSH` file because we will be using the SSH protocol to connect to our Pi using a Terminal.
+We need the `ssh` file because we will be using the ssh protocol to connect to our Pi using PowerShell.

 We also need the `wpa` file because we will be connecting the Pi to our wireless network.